 Biographical Information

-Jon Matlack was part of the great New York Mets pitching staff of the early 1970's.
-After winning the NL Rookie of the Year award in 1972, Matlack turned in a good major league career but never lived up to his potential.
-He set single-season record for Mets' lefthanded pitchers in 1973 with 205 strikeouts.
-Matlack pitched a 2-hit shutout over the Cincinnati Reds in Game 2 of the 1973 NLCS, then was the winning pitcher in Game 4 of the 1973 World Series.
+Jon Matlack was part of the great New York Mets pitching staff of the early 1970s.
+After winning the National League Rookie of the Year Award in 1972, Matlack turned in a good major league career but never lived up to lofty expectations.
+He set a single-season record for Mets lefthanded pitchers in 1973 with 205 strikeouts.
+Matlack pitched a two-hit shutout over the Cincinnati Reds in Game 2 of the 1973 NLCS, then was the winning pitcher in Game 4 of the 1973 World Series.

 Notable Achievements

 - 1972 NL Rookie of the Year Award

 - 1972 Topps All-Star Rookie Team